upcmd/updocs-content/logs/c0183_vvvv.md

     -
      .. failed(suppressed if it is not the last step)
      WARN: [ignoreError:] - [Error ignored!!!]
+    --Step2: [
-    --Step2: [step2: in this case, since there is no ignoreError, the exception was captured by task level finaly code block opened file is safely closed
+    step2in this case, since there is no ignoreError, the exception was captured by task level finaly code block opened file is safely closed
     to make the flow to continue to reach step2, use ignoreError ]
     current exec runtime vars:
     (*core.Cache)({
-      "loopitem": 1,
       "loopindex": 0,
       "loopindex1": 1,
       "last_result": (*utils.ExecResult)({